Tax-free sales to travellers - Guidance for retailers

 The retailer and the other refund business has if they charge a fee, pay VAT on it, because it is a compensation for a taxable service.

 Even when a traveller must file an export declaration with the Customs, the sale is considered tax-free if the conditions laid down in section 70 b of the Value-Added Tax Act concerning tax-free sales, and section 2 of the Value-Added Tax Decree are met.
 The confirmation of exit concerning export for commercial purposes issued by the Customs is not considered a proof under the VAT Decree of the goods being exported outside the EU.
 Instead, even in this case the customs official will stamp the tax-free receipt from the retailer to confirm that the goods are being exported from the EU territory.
-Customs customer release 31.8.2012: A traveller may also have to submit an export declaration (tulli.fi/en).
+See Customs information.

 When a traveller exits the EU territory and a Customs officer notices some defects in either goods or receipts, they may stamp the receipt with a “red stamp”.
 The print on the stamp describes the observations made by Customs.
 In a situation when from the red stamp can be concluded that the conditions for tax-free sales are not met the retailer cannot enter the receipt under tax-free sales in the bookkeeping.